-Before you begin this procedure, you can create a Run As account before running the Add Storage Devices Wizard to discover storage, or during the wizard.
+Before you begin this procedure, you can create a Run As account before or while you use the Add Storage Devices Wizard to discover storage.
 The Run As account must have administrator permissions on the file server.
-VMM uses this account to perform administrative operations such as creating shares and modifying share permissions on the server.
+VMM uses this account to perform administrative operations, for example, to create shares and to modify share permissions on the server.
 For more information about Run As accounts, see How to Create a Run As Account in VMM.

 Adding the file server

-When you add a file server VMM automatically discovers all the shares currently present on the server.
+When you add a file server, VMM automatically discovers all the shares that are currently present on the server.

 To add a file server